MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/okr.md

 ms.subservice: strategy
 ---

-# Measuring business outcomes with Objectives and Key Results, OKRs
+# Measure business outcomes with Objectives and Key Results, OKRs

 Modern operations require modern ways to measure business outcomes, and cloud technology can help to increase velocity for a business.
 An organization's measurement platform should support a company's outcomes and plan for growth by: